AmiraAli23/Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/99091066/167738122-a4b8a91f-2baf-481b-9d3a-396b4e04ca07.jpeg)

-This assignment evaluates several machine learning models in order to predict credit risk.
+This assignment looks into evaluating several machine learning models in order to predict credit risk.

 ## Resampling

-Using the lending data [file](https://github.com/AmiraAli23/Machine-Learning/blob/0c634c9c7b35c9e3c2690e3f67006cd333b118a2/lending_data.csv) , we analyzed the value types for each column and converted the columns with non-numerical values to dummy variables using the `pd.get_dummies` function.
+Using the lending data [file](https://github.com/AmiraAli23/Machine-Learning/blob/0c634c9c7b35c9e3c2690e3f67006cd333b118a2/lending_data.csv), we analyzed the value types for each column and converted the columns with non-numerical values to dummy variables using the `pd.get_dummies` function.

-We set X as all of the columns besides loan status, and Y as loan status, since we are trying to determine whether an investor is low or high risk.
+We set X as all of the columns save for `loan_status`, which is the target variable, and was set as the Y. This model was used to assess the risk of individual investors in the dataset.

-We check how many low and high risk individuals are in the data set.

 ```python
 # Check the balance of our target values